Neerucoder/CSAW-HACK-ML/README.md

 Step 1: Downloading Data

-	Go into the data folder herein and copy the link in the Google Drive Link text file
+	Go into the data folder herein and copy the link in the Google Drive Link text file or get the link from below.

+		Link to data files : https://drive.google.com/drive/folders/13o2ybRJ1BkGUvfmQEeZqDo1kskyFywab?usp=sharing

 	Then download all data as is and put it into the data folder

-Step 1: Checking Imports
+Step 2: Checking Imports

 	The following imports are required.